Settings: Live Pipeline

 Booter

-The Booter settings control when the assets start tracking, or boot, on the trajectorized 3D markers in the scene.
-In other words, these settings determine when Rigid Bodies and/or Skeletons track on a set of markers.
+The Booter settings control when the assets start tracking, or boot, on the trajectorized 3D markers in the scene, which determine when Rigid Bodies and/or Skeletons track on a set of markers.

 • What it does: This controls the maximum distance between a pair of Marker Constraints to be considered as an edge in the label graph.